nspotrepka/566/README.md

-# mario
+# Mario

-**mario** is a research project exploring the relationships between music and art using deep learning.
+**Mario** is a research project exploring the relationships between music and art using deep learning.

 ## Setup